EpsilonSolutions/netscaler-command-reference/docs/cli/cli-mode/cli-mode.md

 Specifies what will happen when a configuration command is issued for a disabled feature.
 The following values are allowed:
 	NONE - The action is allowed, and no warning message is issued.;
 	ALLOW - The action is allowed, but a warning message is issued.;
-	DENY - The action is not allowed.;
+	DENY - The action is not allowed.
-	HIDE - Commands that configure disabled features are hidden, and the CLI behaves as if they did not exist.

 <b>argMark</b>
 mark